 - Good relationship with good upside potential – This is the ideal scenario.
 You’ve worked hard to develop trust with the customer.
 Perhaps you haven’t been a vendor long enough for them to turn over more of their business to you.
 Now is the time to set a strategy meeting and gain more intelligence on their future plans and areas where you can provide them more value and expand your service offerings to them.

-Upselling is critical to growing your sales.
+Upselling is critical to increasing sales.
 However, value must be at the core of your customer interactions.
 Use this process to help guide your strategy for delivering more value to your customers and more revenue for you.